luanillust/luanillustrates/_posts/2018-01-07-Tokyo-Home-not-so-Sweet-Home.md

 2017年 01月 04日 (水)

 Even after staying up 'til 4:00, I have yet to finish packing.
 Continuing the pack in the early morning, I grew increasingly worried about my weight (baggage).
-Lifting my luggage felt like a tonne... not forgetting, I still had my duffel and PG kit...
+Lifting my luggage felt like a tonne... not forgetting, I still had my duffel and PG kit... <sup><sup>(I went over the limit but got the :ok_hand:)</sup></sup>

 Splitting off, the others left for their last minute shopping and I was left to myself, contemplating how to spend my last ~¥120.
 Visiting the local supermarket, I tossed it up between some fried foods or a bag of chips.
 I wanted something more substantial but wasn't going to withdraw or spend more than I needed to.
 After a couple of laps of hard thinking, I chose fried goods.